-The annual Organizational Behavior Doctoral Consortium is designed for late-stage doctoral students who have successfully completed their coursework, fulfilled most of their program’s milestones, and are preparing to be on the academic job market.
-The consortium includes a mix of presentations, discussions, and interactive sessions designed to help doctoral students navigate the job market, build connections with their cohort as well as invited experts, and launch them into their academic careers.
-The in-person program includes faculty presentations and roundtable sessions on topics such as crafting the right academic job, acing the job talk, succeeding in research and publishing from the perspective of a panel of editors, and starting or participating in effective and inclusive collaborations.
-We will host a networking reception after the program sessions.
-More than 50 faculty members have volunteered to speak and/or host roundtable discussions.
-Students who want to attend must be nominated by their programs and endorsed by their advisors.
-Selection decisions will be based on students’ stage in their programs (e.g., progress on their dissertation, on the academic job market).
-This session is part of broader OB Division doctoral programming designed to provide attendees with support and advice related to navigating key career transitions, as well as strengthening connections among members within their cohort and other peers in the field.
-For other OB doctoral student resources, digital content, and off-cycle events, please visit our site here.
+Annually, Representatives-at-Large of the Division design and deliver a Doctoral Consortium for late-stage doctoral students who have successfully completed their coursework, fulfilled most of their program’s milestones, and are preparing to be on the academic job market.
+The consortium typically includes a mix of presentations, discussions, and interactive sessions designed to help doctoral students navigate the job market, build connections with their cohort as well as invited experts, and launch them into their academic careers.
+The program includes faculty presentations and roundtable sessions on topics such as crafting the right academic job, acing the job talk, succeeding in research and publishing from the perspective of a panel of editors, and starting or participating in effective and inclusive collaborations.
+Each year, 50+ faculty members volunteer to speak and/or host roundtable discussions.

 Application Criteria